Lighting Up Your Home Improvement Project

 Different bulbs perform different jobs and while they all look alike, it is important to know which one is best in your home.

 Incandescent: These are the traditional bulbs most of us have used for decades, and they’re starting to phase out in favor of more energy-efficient options.
 They produce a warm, glowing light.

 Compact Fluorescent Bulbs (CFLs): These use 75% less energy than an incandescent bulb and last longer.
 They usually emit a cooler tone, but you can find them in a range of brightness levels and temperatures.
 It’s worth noting that CFLs do contain mercury, and while the amounts are small, they still require more careful handling and disposal.

 LEDs: These are just as efficient as CFLs, but they can last up to three times longer.
 They used to be mostly used for task lighting, because they provided a harsh, direct light.
 However, they’ve come a long way.
 They now offer the same look as incandescent, but they’re efficient, less hot to the touch, and last a very long time.
 For these reasons, they can also be more expensive, but there are utility rebates available.

 Halogen: These give off a bright, white light, similar to natural daylight.
 Great for task lighting.
 They also use 10-20% less energy than an incandescent bulb.

-Finally, dimmers allow for you to control the brightness of the light bulb in a certain room.
+Finally, your Home Improvement Project wouldn’t be complete without dimmers which allow for you to control the brightness of the light bulb in a certain room.
 Dimming your lights by 50 percent — even your energy efficient LEDS — can cut your energy cost in half.
 Plus, dimming makes lights run cooler, which extends their life.